 It’s different from disability coverage

 Although there are many similarities, the major difference between critical illness insurance and disability insurance is how you receive your payment.
-A Critical Illness policy will distribute a one time a lump sum payment which your doctor has diagnosed you for that specific covered critical illness.
+A Critical Illness policy distributes a one-time, lump-sum payment once your doctor has diagnosed you with that specific, covered critical illness.
 A disability policy will pay a monthly benefit after being diagnosed as disabled by your doctor and payment will begin only after an elimination period which is usually 90 days.
 The payment period will be determined by a previous set time period, usually 2 years, 5 years, or to age 65.